Jagan6923/Fake-News-Detection-Using-NLP/README.md

    - Install the required dependencies using the following command: pip install -r requirements.txt

-4.Dependencies     pandas     re     nltk     scikit-learn     matplotlib     seaborn
+4.Dependencies
+•	Pandas
+•	 Re
+•	Nltk
+•	scikit-learn
+•	matplotlib
+•	seaborn

 5. Run the Code:
    - Execute the main program file, which appears to be named `fake_news_detection.py`: